alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-food-and-agricultural-products.markdown

 ##Plant products within the EU

-You won't need a certificate to move plants which will be used as foodin most cases.
+You won't need a certificate to move plants which will be used as food in most cases.

 Certain species will require a plant passport or a supplier document within the UK or the EU.